a-rahimi/infixlang/README.md

 ## Features

-* A context-free grammar parser (basically, YACC + Lex in 110 lines of Python).
+* A simple simple recursive descent context-free grammar parser (basically, YACC + Lex in 110 lines of Python).
   What's nice about this particular parser is that the production can themselves be written in Python.
 Here is a snippet from the code:

   ```python
   expr.rules = (